bpstudent/Venco-Investing/_posts/2021-04-03-Trading Psychology.md

-To have the best start to investing and trading the stock market we recommend you read our blog on Getting Started [insert link to blog] and also check out our educational resources in our [discord channel](https://discord.gg/MkGEayBF "discord link").
+To have the best start to investing and trading the stock market we recommend you read our blog on [Getting Started](https://vencoinvesting.me/getting-started/) and also check out our educational resources in our [discord channel](https://discord.gg/MkGEayBF "discord link").